dits-family-cookbook/dits-family-cookbook.github.io/recipes/canning/bread-and-butter-pickles.md

 1. Drain and rinse.
 1. Boil vinegar, sugar and spices for 5 minutes.
 1. Add cucumbers and onions.
 Bring just to boil but do not boil.
-1. Pack into sterelized sealers and seal.
+1. Pack into sterilized sealers and seal.